ATS Wheels: BMW engines

 BMW revoked the use of their engines, and Schmid folded the ATS team.

 Comeback with Rial

 Having established a new brand of wheels with Rial, Schmid would return to Formula One in with the team of the same name.

+Later use of ATS cars

+ATS cars are still currently in use in historic racing events, winning the Historic Grand Prix of Monaco in 2018 with the ATS D4.

 Complete Formula One World Championship results

 (key) (Results in bold indicate pole position; results in italics indicate fastest lap.)